harshaltapre/Ev-Secure-dashboard/README.md

 3. **Testing**:
    - Use the provided test script: `python test_api_endpoints.py`
    - Monitor real-time data in the dashboard
-   - Test threat detection and alerts
+   - Test threat detection and alerts# Megaproject-1